 How Long Until Death?

-If you or a loved one has been diagnosed with a form of dementia, you may wonder how long it will be until the person dies.
-There is no answer to this question.
+If you or a loved one has been diagnosed with dementia, you may wonder how long you or they have.
+There is no definitive answer to this question.
 The prognosis of dementia will differ depending on the person.
-Some patients may reach their later stages within a few years.
-Other people may take over a decade, sometimes longer, before they reach the final stages of their dementia.
-Every case of dementia is unique, so there is no way to know when, and how, they will die.
+Some people may reach the later stages of dementia within a few years.
+For others, it may take over a decade, sometimes longer, to reach the final stages.
+Every case of dementia is unique, so there is no way to know when or how death will occur.

 It's a bit of a catch-22 in our society.
-As we eradicate many diseases, we start living longer.
-But as we age, we are more likely to get dementia.
-This is a new problem we must face as a society.
+As we eradicate many diseases, we've started living longer.
+Nevertheless, as we age, we're more likely to get dementia.
+Hopefully, our society will find effective treatments for this disease.

-Living with dementia, or knowing a loved one who has it, can be a terrifying experience.
+Living with dementia or supporting a loved one with dementia can be a terrifying experience.
 If you've recently been diagnosed with dementia, you may be uncertain about your future.
-If you're taking care of someone with dementia, your mental health may be at risk.
-Or you are unsure how to balance taking care of your loved one with your own life.
-In both cases, talking to a therapist can help.
+If you're taking care of someone with dementia, your mental health may also be at risk.
+In both cases, talking to an in-person or online counselor can help.